 (2) Holding the School to account

 The governing body is responsible for ensuring high standards of performance in the school.
 Performance of teaching staff has an enormous effect on the learning of our pupils, and therefore their achievements.
-We maintained oversight of how staff, including the Headteacher, performed in their roles, primarily through the Personnel and Pay Review committees.
+We maintained oversight of how staff, including the Headteacher, performed in their roles, primarily through the Resources committee.

 We also have a responsibility to ensure that the head teacher and staff are adhering to the school’s policies and delivering the best possible outcomes for all children.

 The governing body worked extensively with the senior leadership team to review and assess the School’s 2016 data and identify priorities and areas for future development and best practice.
 School policies are reviewed on a rolling programme throughout the year, and the governing body has statutory responsibility for some of these.
 Our policies are published and can be viewed here.

 The main focus of this committee is to scrutinise the progress and attainment of pupils, in line with the main areas of development on the School Development Plan are met, along with the effective delivery of the curriculum.
 It meets at least termly to discuss and analyse school data.
 The committee looks at the progress of all pupils, as well as analysing data by groups of learners including gender, ethnicity, Special Educational Needs and disadvantaged children.